Special Branch (Malaysia)

-The SB is also empowered to analyse and advise on the necessary course of action to the various departments and agencies both within the Police Department and other related agencies.
+The SB is responsible for analyzing situations and advising on the necessary courses of action for various departments and agencies, both within the police department and in coordination with other related agencies.
 In the past, they have worked together in reforming the Thai Special Branch.

 Background

+The Special Branch is a department within the Royal Malaysia Police that is responsible for gathering and analyzing intelligence to maintain national security.
+The agency was established in 1948 during the British colonial era and has since evolved to become a key intelligence agency in Malaysia.

 The SB was initially modelled after the Special Branch of the United Kingdom.